mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

 New features
 ############
-- Add support for 1D MDHisto workspace to SaveASCII
+- Algorithm :ref:`algm-SaveASCII` now supports 1D :ref:`MDHistoWorkspace`.
-- Add the ability for :ref:`algm-CompressEvents` to combine events together in a logarithmic increasing size groups.
+- Algorithm :ref:`algm-CompressEvents` is now able to combine events together in logarithmic increasing size groups.
-- Add ability to specify input workspace order in `PolarizationCorrectionWildes` algorithm.
+- Algorithm `PolarizationCorrectionWildes` now accepts input workspace order.
-- Abins/Abins2D can now import phonopy .yaml data where the force constants are stored in a file named ``FORCE_CONSTANTS`` or ``force_constants.hdf5`` in the same directory as the YAML file.
+- Algorithms :ref:`algm-Abins` and :ref:`algm-Abins2D` can now import phonopy .yaml data.
+  The force constants are stored in a file named ``FORCE_CONSTANTS`` or ``force_constants.hdf5`` in the same directory as the YAML file.
   This is recommended when using large force constants arrays as the YAML loader can be very slow.
-- Abins and Abins2D algorithms now support frozen atoms in data from GAUSSIAN
+- Algorithms :ref:`algm-Abins` and :ref:`algm-Abins2D` now support frozen atoms in data from GAUSSIAN.

   - Similarly to the frozen-atoms ("selective dynamics") support for VASP outputs, frozen atoms will be disregarded in the calculation of inelastic scattering structure factor.

-- Abins and Abins2D now support JSON file import.
+- Algorithms :ref:`algm-Abins` and :ref:`algm-Abins2D` now support JSON file import.
 Supported formats are:

-  - AbinsData (dump of internal object, intended for development and testing)
+  - ``AbinsData``: dump of internal object, intended for development and testing.
-  - euphonic.QpointPhononModes (an equivalent set of data dumped from the Euphonic library)
+  - ``euphonic.QpointPhononModes``: an equivalent set of data dumped from the Euphonic library.
-  - euphonic.ForceConstants (force constants which may be manipulated in Euphonic, and will be converted to phonon modes on a q-point mesh when Abins(2D) is run)
+  - ``euphonic.ForceConstants``: force constants which may be manipulated in Euphonic, and will be converted to phonon modes on a q-point mesh when Abins(2D) is run.

   The Euphonic JSON formats are convenient to create with Python scripts, and recommended for users who wish to somehow customise or manipulate their data before using it with Abins(2D).

-- New algorithm :ref:`LoadErrorEventsNexus <algm-LoadErrorEventsNexus>` to load events from the `bank_error_events` bank of a NeXus file
+- New algorithm :ref:`LoadErrorEventsNexus <algm-LoadErrorEventsNexus>` to load events from the `bank_error_events` bank of a NeXus file.
 - Re-implemtation of :ref:`LoadEventNexus <algm-LoadEventNexus>` when specifying the ``CompressTolerance``.
 This uses significantly less memory to create fewer events overall.
   However, the execution time of ``LoadEventNexus`` itself is generally longer; workflows that benefit from ``CompressEvents`` generally run faster.
-- Added a new peak finding strategy named AllPeaksNSigma to FindSXPeaks :ref:`FindSXPeaks <algm-FindSXPeaks-v1>` algorithm.
+- Algorithm :ref:`FindSXPeaks <algm-FindSXPeaks-v1>` supports new peak finding strategy ``AllPeaksNSigma``.
   Credits to the author of SXD2001 for the idea of using NSigma as a threshold (albeit in SXD2001 the peak finding is done in 3D).
   Gutmann, M. J. (2005).
 SXD2001.
 ISIS Facility, Rutherford Appleton Laboratory, Oxfordshire, England.
-- Validation rules added to FindSXPeaks :ref:`FindSXPeaks <algm-FindSXPeaks-v1>` algorithm to remove spurious peaks due to noise by allowing user to provide additional arguements as below
+- Algorithm :ref:`FindSXPeaks <algm-FindSXPeaks-v1>` now includes validation rules to remove spurious peaks due to noise, by allowing user to provide additional arguements as below:
-- `MinNBinsPerPeak`, the Minimum number of bins contributing to a peak in an individual spectrum
+  - ``MinNBinsPerPeak``, the Minimum number of bins contributing to a peak in an individual spectrum
-- `MinNSpectraPerPeak`, `MaxNSpectraPerPeak` Minimum & Maximum number of spectra contributing to a peak after they are grouped
+  - ``MinNSpectraPerPeak``, ``MaxNSpectraPerPeak`` Minimum & Maximum number of spectra contributing to a peak after they are grouped.

 Bugfixes
 ############
-- A performance improvement when using the :ref:`LoadNexusProcessed <algm-LoadNexusProcessed>` algorithm to load a NeXus file has been achieved.
+- Algorithm :ref:`LoadNexusProcessed <algm-LoadNexusProcessed>` is now faster to load a NeXus file.
-- Algorithm DSFinterp, which was deprecated, has been removed
+- Algorithm ``DSFinterp``, which was deprecated, has been removed
-- Remove unwanted interaction between Abins and Abins2D
+- :ref:`algm-Abins` and :ref:`algm-Abins2D` no longer influence each other:

-  - Abins algorithm sets the value ``abins.parameters.sampling["bin_width"]`` while running.
-This would override the default sampling of Abins2D instruments if set.
+  - :ref:`algm-Abins` algorithm sets the value
+    ``abins.parameters.sampling["bin_width"]`` while running.
+Previously this
+    overrided the default sampling of :ref:`algm-Abins2D` instruments if set.

-  - This would not cause results to be incorrect, but would sample them on a different mesh to the expected one and could limit resolution.
+  - This did not cause results to be incorrect, but sampled them on a different mesh to the expected one and could limit resolution.

-  - The value is now saved and restored after use by Abins; it can still be modified by users who wish to fiddle with the Abins2D behaviour.
+  - Now the value is saved and restored after use by :ref:`algm-Abins`; it can still be modified by users who wish to fiddle with the :ref:`algm-Abins2D` behaviour.

-- A performance improvement when using the :ref:`Load <algm-Load>` algorithm to load a single file has been achieved.
+- Algortihm :ref:`Load <algm-Load>` now loads a single file faster.
-- Fix doctest strings for :ref:`GenerateGroupingPowder <algm-GenerateGroupingPowder>`
+- Fixed doctest strings for :ref:`GenerateGroupingPowder <algm-GenerateGroupingPowder>`.
-- Fixed a crash in :ref:`FindPeaks <algm-FindPeaks>` when the number of bins in the workspace are not sufficient to run SmoothData:ref:`algm-SmoothData` algorithm and raise the error instead.
+- Algorithm :ref:`FindPeaks <algm-FindPeaks>` no longer crashes when the number of bins in the workspace are not sufficient to run :ref:`algm-SmoothData` algorithm.

 Fit Functions
 -------------

-New features
-############

 Bugfixes
 ############
-- Updated search box for fitting functions so that function suggestions do not show repeated functions
+- Search box for fitting functions in Fit interface no longer shows duplicate functions.
-- Fit Function DSFinterp1DFit, which deprecated, has been removed
+- Fit Function DSFinterp1DFit, which was deprecated, has been removed.
-- CompositeFunction will now throw an exception if getNumberDomains() is called and there is an inconsistent number of domains in any of the member functions.
+- Function :ref:`func-CompositeFunction` will now throw an exception if ``getNumberDomains()`` is called and there is an inconsistent number of domains in any of the member functions.

 Data Handling